R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations: Acknowledgments

 \section{Acknowledgments}

 This work was completed in the Aligned, Robust, and Interactive Autonomy (ARIA) Lab at the University of Utah.
-ARIA Lab research is supported in part by the NSF (IIS-2310759, IIS2416761), the NIH (R21EB035378), ARPA-H, Open Philanthropy, and the ARL STRONG program.
+ARIA Lab research is supported in part by the NSF (IIS-2310759, IIS2416761), the NIH (R21EB035378), ARPA-H, Coefficient Giving, and the ARL STRONG program.